-Studies have shown that the effects of honey are healthy for your liver.
-According to NCBI, honey can help balance the liver and neutralize toxins.
+Studies have shown eating honey can help support your liver.
+According to a study published on NCBI, honey can help balance the liver and neutralize toxins.
 This is because problems with the liver are often rooted in oxidative damage.
-Honey’s antioxidants enter the picture and help to protect the liver.
-These antioxidants include, phenolics, peptides, organic acids, and enzymes.
-In addition, honey is thought to promote healthier blood sugar levels, which help stabilize fatty liver disease.
+Honey’s antioxidants such as phenolics and peptides enter the picture and help to protect the liver.
+Additionally, honey has a lower glycemic index than processed sugar or high-fructose sugar, making it a better option for sugar-sensitive people.

 Chew On It

-Switch your gum for beeswax.
+Swap your gum for beeswax—really!
 After eating, chewing honeycomb may help with:

 - Oral health, providing relief from toothaches and helping to cleanse gums